-Slatter and colleagues published one of the largest retrospective series on HCT outcomes following treosulfan-based conditioning in 316 pediatric patients with non-malignant diseases.
-10 Diagnoses included BMFD (n=24), primary immunodeficiency disorders (n=144), hemoglobinopathies (n=70), metabolic disorders (n=39), histiocytic disorders (n=32), autoimmune disease (n=2), and not specified (n=5).
-The conditioning consisted of treosulfan combined with fludarabine (n=106), cyclophosphamide (n=98), fludarabine + thiotepa (n=104), or fludarabine + melphalan (n=8).
+Slatter and colleagues published one of the largest retrospective series on HCT outcomes following Treosulfan-based conditioning in 316 pediatric patients with non-malignant diseases.
+10 Diagnoses included BMFD (n=24),primary immunodeficiency disorders hemoglobinopathies (n=70), metabolic disorders (n=39), histocytic disorders (n=32), autoimmune disease (n=2), and not specified (n=5).
+The conditioning consisted of Treosulfan combined with fludarabine (n=106), cyclophosphamide (n=98), fludarabine + thiotepa (n=104), or fludarabine + melphalan (n=8).
 GVHD prophylaxis consisted primarily of cyclosporine combined with MMF (n=110) or MTX (n=101).
 Patients received grafts from BM (n=167), BM plus UCB (n=8), BM plus PBSC (n=3), UCB (n=50), PBSC (n=87) or PBSC plus UCB (n=1).
 The incidence of graft failure was low at 5.1% (n=16).
 The OS and EFS were 83% and 76%, respectively.
 The 3-year OS and EFS for patients with BMFD were 83% and 83%, respectively.
-Multivariate analysis showed no association of TRM with age at HCT, dose of treosulfan given, other agents used in combination with treosulfan, type of donor, stem cell source, or second or subsequent transplant.
+Multivariate analysis showed no association of TRM with age at HCT, dose of Treosulfan given, other agents used in combination with Treosulfan, type of donor, stem cell source, or second or subsequent transplant.
 Only 5% of patients developed grade 1 or 2 SOS and none developed grade 3 or 4 SOS.
-Similar to prior studies, treosulfan-based conditioning was associated with excellent OS, EFS and low TRM in a wide variety of non-malignant diseases including patients with BMFD.
+Similar to prior studies, Treosulfan-based conditioning was associated with excellent OS, EFS and low TRM in a wide variety of non-malignant diseases including patients with BMFD.

-1.3.4 Phase II Study of Treosulfan and Fludarabine for Non-Malignant Diseases in the United States-Protocol 225650
+1.3.4 Phase II Study of Treosulfan and Fludarabine for Non-Malignant Diseases in the United States-Protocol 2256 mg/m2), $\pm$ thymoglobulin (rabbit ATG, 6 mg/kg; n=22).

-The Fred Hutchinson Cancer Research Center has been conducting a prospective clinical trial using treosulfan-based conditioning in patients with non-malignant diseases since 2009.
-Results of the first 31 patients have been published.
-Patients received HLA-MSD (n=4) or URD (n=27) grafts following conditioning with treosulfan (total dose: 42 g/m2), fludarabine (total dose: 150 mg/m2), ± thymoglobulin (rabbit ATG, 6 mg/kg; n=22).
 GVHD prophylaxis consisted of tacrolimus and MTX.
 All patients engrafted.
 Day 100 TRM was 0%.
 With a median follow-up of 2 years, the 2-year OS was 90%.
 The cumulative incidence of grades II-IV and III-IV acute GVHD at day 100 and chronic extensive GVHD at 1-year were 62%, 10% and 39%, respectively.
 Patients who received thymoglobulin had a significantly lower incidence of grade III-IV acute GVHD (0% versus 33%; P = 0.005).
-These results demonstrated that the combination of treosulfan, fludarabine, and thymoglobulin was associated with low toxicity, low grade III-IV acute GVHD, and improved OS in patients with various non-malignant diseases and supported the need for continued study in order to gain more robust data on a larger number of patients with rare non-malignant diseases.
+These results demonstrated that the combination of Treosulfan, fludarabine, and thymoglobulin was associated with low toxicity, low grade III-IV acute GVHD, and improved OS in patients with various non-malignant diseases and supported the need for continued study in order to gain more robust data on a larger number of patients with rare non-malignant diseases.